ietf-wg-alto/draft-ietf-alto-path-vector/introduction.md

 # Terminology {#term}

+NOTE: This document depends on the Unified Property Map extension
+{{I-D.ietf-alto-unified-props-new}} and should be processed after the Unified Property Map document.

 This document extends the ALTO base protocol {{RFC7285}} and the Unified Property Map extension {{I-D.ietf-alto-unified-props-new}}.
 In addition to the terms defined in these documents, this document also uses the following additional terms:

+- Abstract Network Element (ANE): An Abstract Network Element is an abstract representation for a component in a network that handle data packets and whose properties can potentially have an impact on the end-to-end performance of traffic.
+An ANE can be a physical device such as a router, a link or an interface, or an aggregation of devices such as a subnetwork, or a data center.

+  The definition of Abstract Network Element is similar to Network Element defined in {{RFC2216}} in the sense that they both provide an abstract representation of particular components of a network.
+However, they have different criteria on how these particular components are selected.
+  Specifically, Network Element requires the components to be potentially capable of exercising QoS control, while Abstract Network Element only requires the components to have an impact on the end-to-end performance.

-- Abstract Network Element (ANE): An Abstract Network Element is a representation of network components.
-It can be a link, a middlebox, a virtualized network function (VNF), etc., or their aggregations.
-An ANE can be constructed either statically in advance or on demand based on the requested information.
-In a response, each ANE is represented by a unique ANE Name.
-Note that an ALTO client must not assume ANEs in different responses but with the same ANE Name refer to the same network component(s).
+- ANE Name: An ANE can be constructed either statically in advance or on demand based on the requested information.
+Thus, different ANEs may only be valid within a particular scope, either ephemeral or persistent.
+Within each scope, an ANE is uniquely identified by an ANE Name, as defined in {{ane-name-spec}}.
+  Note that an ALTO client must not assume ANEs in different scopes but with the same ANE Name refer to the same component(s) of the network.

 - Path Vector: A Path Vector, or an ANE Path Vector, is a JSON array of ANE Names.
-It conveys the information that the path between a source and a destination traverses the ANEs in the same order as they appear in the Path Vector.
+It is defined either for a source PID and a destination PID as in a cost map or for a source endpoint and a destination endpoint as in an endpoint cost map.
+Specifically, each ANE Name in a Path Vector indicates that the ANE is on the path between the source and the destination.

 - Path Vector resource: A Path Vector resource refers to an ALTO resource which supports the extension defined in this document.